Eliez-alx/alx-system_engineering-devops/0x00-shell_basics/README.md

-print a file and it will be in /tmp directory when run script
+Create a symbolic link to /bin/ls and should be created in cwd